Chauncey315/STAT-628/README.md

 # Summary

 Our project aims to come up with an simple and accurate method to estimate body fat.
-The summary includes the clear description of our statistical analysis and findings.
+The summary folder includes the clear description of our statistical analysis and findings.

 # Data Folder